The Open Targets Platform allows prioritisation of drug targets based on the strength of their association with a

 ChEMBL (Clinical trials phase binned score.
 Scores will be 0.09 for phase 0, 0.1 for phase I, 0.2 for Phase II, 0.7 for Phase III, and 1 for Phase IV drugs)

 Reactome (functional consequence of 1 for a pathway inferred by a curator).
 Sysbio (p-values or rank-based scores are used for scoring if provided, otherwise a score of 0.5 is assigned).
-SLAPenrich (scored according to Iorio F et al 2018 followed by quantifying, in large cohorts of cancer patients, the divergence of the total number of samples with genomic alterations in a Reactome-pathway from its expectation, accounting for mutational burdens and total exonic block lengths of genes in that pathway.
-PROGENy evidence is scored per sample and pathway following a modifications of the original implementation described by Schubert et al. 2016.
+SLAPenrich (scored according to Iorio F et al 2018 followed by quantifying, in large cohorts of cancer patients, the divergence of the total number of samples with genomic alterations in a Reactome-pathway from its expectation, accounting for mutational burdens and total exonic block lengths of genes in that pathway.)
+PROGENy (scored per sample and pathway following a modifications of the original implementation described by Schubert et al. 2016.
 Further details can be found elsewhere).
 CRISPR evidence is scored as per the priority score described by Behan et al. 2019 (this originally varies from 0 to 100 and is available in Table 6 as supplementary information; any value above 40 is significant) divided by 100.